-Families visiting Kansas City should not miss Science City, which is situated in Union Station, and is one of the best things to do in Kansas City Missouri.
+Families visiting Kansas City should not miss Science City, which is situated in Union Station, and is one of the best things to do in Kansas City Missouri this weekend.
 The interactive exhibits cover a variety of scientific topics so that visitors can gain knowledge through first-hand experience.

 Force and Motion, a place where you can experiment with and learn physics, is one of its most well-liked permanent displays.
 Similarly, the Every Last Drop exhibit delves into the unique features of water, from its flow and strength to the various ways you can rely on it, as well as the importance of water conservation in our day-to-day life.

 While smaller children will enjoy the Dino Lab, where they can learn about paleontology by making their own discoveries, the genetics lab will captivate the entire family.

 Other interactive exhibits include routine Demo Area activities, a test kitchen where youngsters can learn about the characteristics of food, and a park with brainteasers.
 A planetarium, nature center, and special events are all features of the museum.

 4. Visit the National World War I Museum at Liberty Memorial